Jack Lambert (American football): Professional career

 Lambert prided himself on his ability to hit hard and intimidate the opposition.
-He was the Steelers starting middle linebacker for eight seasons when the team primarily used the 4–3 defense & right inside linebacker for three seasons after the Steelers switched to the 3–4 defense, with Loren Toews being the regular starter at the other inside linebacker position late in Lambert's career though Lambert retained the "Mike" role as the team's signal-caller on defense.
+His nicknames included "Jack Splat" and "Dracula in Cleats".
+He was the Steelers starting middle linebacker for eight seasons when the team primarily used the 4–3 defense, and then at right inside linebacker for three seasons after the Steelers switched to the 3–4 defense.
+Loren Toews became the regular starter at the other inside linebacker position late in Lambert's career.

+Even in the 3–4, Lambert retained the "Mike" role as the team's signal-caller on defense.
 According to Steelers media guides, Lambert averaged 146 tackles per season through his 10th year.
 He recorded only 19 in his 11th and final season because of an injury.
+Before that final year, Lambert missed only six games in the previous ten years.

-Lambert amassed 28 career interceptions, 1,479 career tackles (1,045 solo), and (officially) 23 sacks.
+Lambert amassed 28 career interceptions, 1,479 career tackles (1,045 solo), and (unofficially) 23.5 sacks.
 In a nine-year span, Jack Lambert was named to nine straight Pro Bowls and was NFL Defensive Player of the Year once.
+He was named All-Pro eight times, and was a defensive team captain in eight seasons.